mowasfi7/venue-taxonomy/specification-1.0.md

 ## Contributors

+### About Adomni

+Adomni is a programmatic advertising platform that easily connects brands and agencies with on-the-go consumers via real-world digital screens.
+Advertisers can target audiences via mobile location data and launch campaigns in minutes by using one of the fastest growing DOOH networks in the world.
+Currently, the Adomni platform offers access to over 60 billion monthly impressions on hundreds of thousands of digital screens across the U.S., Canada, Europe and Australia.

 ### About Broadsign

 Broadsign is making it easier than ever for media owners, agencies and brands to harness the power of out-of-home and connect with audiences across the globe.
 Powering over 425,000 signs in airports, shopping malls, health clinics, transit systems and more, Broadsign is at the heart of people’s lives.

 The Broadsign platform helps media owners more efficiently manage their business operations while enabling brands and agencies to easily book OOH campaigns.
 The platform includes tools for content distribution, playback and proof of performance; sales inventory availability and proposal generation; automated programmatic DOOH transactions; and OOH business operations.

+### About Place Exchange

+Place Exchange is the leading SSP for programmatic out-of-home and place-based media.
+Integrated with omnichannel DSPs, Place Exchange’s patented technology uniquely offers agencies and advertisers the opportunity to fully unify buying and measurement of OOH media with other digital channels, leveraging the same workflow, creatives, reporting, and attribution as for online and mobile advertising.
+Place Exchange’s unmatched supply ecosystem adheres to its PX Clear program that delivers buyers quality, consistency, transparency, and compliance.
+For OOH media partners, Place Exchange offers the opportunity to access programmatic ad spend with full transparency and control.

 ### About The Trade Desk